hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/run.rst

 Scenario
 ........
 We want to execute some payments between Alice and Bob in our scenario using the payment channel.
-Note, that for simplicity, all balances are interpreted as the smallest possible Ethereum unit (Wei, 1 Wei = 0.000000000000000001 ETH).

 #.
 We start with the deployment of the contracts by calling deployContracts() with the corresponding arguments.
 This supplies us with the `adjudicator` and `assetHolder` addresses.
 #.
 Next we create a new message bus via `wire.NewLocalBus()`, which will be used by the clients to communicate with each other.
 Then we call the `setupPaymentClient()` functionality for both Alice and Bob.
 #.
 Then the balance logger is initialized via `newBalanceLogger()` and `LogBalances()` prints the initial balance of both clients.
 #.
 Further, Alice opens a channel with `OpenChannel()` with her peer `bob` and the initial funds she wants to put into this channel.
 Bob fetches this new channel from his registry by calling `AcceptedChannel()`.
 #.
-Now everything is set up, and we let Alice and Bob exchange a few Wei back and forth.
+Now everything is set up, and we let Alice and Bob exchange a few Ether back and forth.
 #.
 We print the balances and let Alice settle to conclude and withdraw her funds from the channel.
 Bob also settles to withdraw his funds directly.
 #.
 Finally, both clients shut down to free up the used resources.